|This video shows you how to use Wikis in IBM Connections 4.0 to collaborate on a project.

 Table 3.
 Creating wikis

-When you create a wiki, you add some introductory information including a title, a welcome statement and an explanation of the subject, and instructions on getting started and where to find help.
+Typically when someone creates a wiki, they add some introductory information including a title, a welcome statement and an explanation of the subject, and instructions on getting started and where to find help.

 Click Start a Wiki.
 Name it “Latest marketing tips from Web sources” and type “web” in the tags field.

-The Rich Text and HTML Source editors let you create content, and then preview it.
+Use the Rich Text and HTML Source editors to let members create their content, and then preview it.

 Click Edit.
 Type some content in the edit field.